Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Numerical Illustrations

 where $D_e$ is the dissociation energy, $a$ is the width of the well, and $x_\text{eq}$ is the equilibrium bond distance.
 It is often more convenient to think in terms of the harmonic frequency at the bottom of the well, $\omega = a\sqrt{2D_e}$, and an anharmonicity factor, $\chi = \frac{\omega}{4D_e}$\cite{begusicSingleHessianThawedGaussian2019}, which is zero for harmonic potentials.
 The parameters, $D_e$ and $a$ can be simply obtained by inverting the relations.

 In Fig.~\ref{fig:tga-1dmorse-breakdown}, we show the overlap of the wave function evolved using the traditional TGA with the numerically exact SOFT simulations for different values of $\chi$.
 Following the examples in Ref.~\citenum{begusicSingleHessianThawedGaussian2019}, the equilibrium bond length $x_\text{eq} = \SI{20.95}{\bohr}$ and $\omega=\SI{900}{\per\cm}$.
-The initial wave packet is taken to be a real Gaussian centered at $q_0=0$, with $A = -\frac{\omega_0}{\hbar}$, where $\omega_0 = \SI{1000}{\per\cm}$.
-The simulations were run with a time-step of $\Delta t = \SI{0.053}{\fs}.$ Consistent with our expectations, the quality of TGA deteriorates with time, and this deterioration is faster for larger values of $\chi$.
+The initial wave packet is taken to be a real Gaussian centered at $q_0=0$, with $A = \frac{i \omega_0}{\hbar}$, where $\omega_0 = \SI{1000}{\per\cm}$.
+The simulations were run with a time-step of $\Delta t = \SI{0.053}{\fs}.$.
+The reference dynamics for this one-dimensional model was obtained from a converged SOFT calculation on a uniform grid over $x\in[-200,200]$, with grid spacing $\Delta x=0.025\unit{a.u.}$.
+Consistent with our expectations, the quality of TGA deteriorates with time, and this deterioration is faster for larger values of $\chi$.

 Now, we explore our VAGD method.
 We perform the variational decomposition with $N_\text{seg} = 50$.
 At each decomposition boundary, the reconstructed state is required to satisfy $F_\text{thresh} = 0.9995$ with the propagated wavefunction.
 The width parameter, $W_\text{min}$, was set to 5.